SAP FI-CO Technical Interview Questions 1

 Ans: Operational chart of account – Day to day activities It is mandatory.

-Country COA – It’s used for legal specific requirement of each country.
+Country COA – It’s used for the legal specific requirement of each country.
 It’s additional and optional.Group COA used for consolidation of Company codes.
 This is for group consolidation purpose.

 17) What are all the segments in a Customer/Vendor master record?